 If you're planning a visit to Kings Dominion amusement park in Doswell, Virginia and you enjoy camping or staying in a cabin, you'll be excited to learn that the park operates a campground.
-Kings Dominion Camp Wilderness is located just outside of the amusement park.
+Kings Dominion KOA is located just outside of the amusement park.

 What to Expect